 Ethical Approval and Consent to Participate

 This research had been conducted in accordance with the declaration of Helsinki and approved by the appropriate ethics committee.
 Ethical approval was obtained from the Institutional Review Board (IRB) of the Hawassa University College of Medicine and Health Sciences.
 Then, Permission letter was written to concerned bodies of Hawassa University Comprehensive Specialized Hospital and secured before data collection.
+Data was collected retrospectively from the records of the patients (i.e. Data collectors had no any contact with the study participants).
+All eligible records were accessed after getting consent from Institutional Review Board of the College.
 Care was taken from disclosing confidentiality of patient’s records.
-All collected data was coded and locked in a separate room before entered into the computer and names were not included in the data collection format
+All collected data was coded and locked in a separate room before entered into the computer and names were not included in the data collection format.

 Consent for Publication